Russia national football team

 The Russia national football team (Сборная России по футболу) represents Russia in men's international football.
 It is controlled by the Russian Football Union (Российский футбольный союз, Rossiyskiy Futbolnyy Soyuz), the governing body for football in Russia.
 Russia's home ground is the Luzhniki Stadium in Moscow and their head coach is Valery Karpin.

 As the Russian Empire before 1917, as the Russian SFSR in 1917–1924 and as the Soviet Union in 1924–1991, Russia first entered the FIFA World Cup in 1958.
 They have qualified for the tournament 11 times (seven of which as the Soviet Union), with their best result being their fourth-place finish in 1966.
 As the Soviet Union, Russia was a founding member of UEFA in 1954, winning the first edition of the European Championship in 1960 and were runners-up in 1964, 1972 and 1988.
 Since the dissolution of the Soviet Union, Russia's best result was in 2008, when the team finished third.
+In addition to Ukraine and Uzbekistan, Russia is the only post-Soviet state to qualify for the FIFA World Cup finals.

 On 28 February 2022, following the Russian invasion of Ukraine and in accordance with a "recommendation" by the International Olympic Committee (IOC), FIFA and UEFA suspended the participation of Russia in their competitions.
 The Russian Football Union unsuccessfully appealed the FIFA and UEFA bans to the Court of Arbitration for Sport, which upheld the bans.
-Since then, they have played several friendlies against non-Western countries.
+Since then, they have played several friendlies, mostly against non-Western countries.

 History

 Beginning

 Led by manager Pavel Sadyrin, Russia were in Group 5 for the qualification campaign for the 1994 FIFA World Cup held in the United States which consisted of Greece, Iceland, Hungary and Luxembourg.
 The suspension of FR Yugoslavia reduced the group to five teams.
 Russia qualified alongside Greece with five wins, one draw and one defeat.
 Russia went to the US as an independent country.
-The Russian squad consisted of veterans like goalkeeper Stanislav Cherchesov, Aleksandr Borodyuk and players like Viktor Onopko, Oleg Salenko, Dmitri Cheryshev, Aleksandr Mostovoi, Vladimir Beschastnykh, and Valery Karpin (some of these Russian players could have chosen to play for the Ukraine national football team but the Ukrainian Association of Football had not secured recognition in time to compete in the 1994 FIFA World Cup qualification).
+The Russian squad consisted of veterans like goalkeeper Stanislav Cherchesov, Aleksandr Borodyuk and players like Viktor Onopko, Oleg Salenko, Dmitri Cheryshev, Aleksandr Mostovoi, Vladimir Beschastnykh, and Valery Karpin (some of these Russian players could have chosen to play for the Ukraine national football team but the Ukrainian Association of Football had not secured recognition in time to compete in the 1994 FIFA World Cup qualification), but was without many players who represented the Commonwealth of Independent States at UEFA Euro 1992 such as Andrei Kanchelskis, Igor Shalimov and Igor Kolyvanov, who declined call-ups during this time due to divergences with Sadyrin's managing style and regarding the prizes per victory promised by the RFU.

 In the final tournament, Russia was drawn into Group B with Cameroon, Sweden, and Brazil.
 Russia was eliminated from the tournament with three points.
 Sadyrin was sacked following what was a poor performance.